Spurs vs. Clippers Player Props Betting Odds

 Kawhi Leonard Props

-- The 23.5-point over/under set for Kawhi Leonard on Monday is 0.5 higher than his scoring average on the season.
+- Kawhi Leonard's 23-point scoring average is 0.5 less than Wednesday's over/under.

-- He averages 0.2 more rebounds than his prop bet Monday of 5.5.

-- Leonard has averaged five assists this season, 2.5 more than his prop bet on Monday.
+- He has grabbed 5.7 rebounds per game, 0.2 higher than his prop bet on Wednesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.